 Vaccine effectiveness in preventing COVID-19 infection beginning 7 days after the second dose (this means that protection is achieved 28 days after the initiation of the vaccination)

 Like common side effects as of other vaccines, Pfizer/BioNTech COVID-19 vaccine’s possible side effects included pain at the site of injection, redness or swelling at the injection site, body chills, feeling tired, and feeling feverish which generally goes away within a few days of appearing.
 It’s rare but as with all vaccines, there is a chance that there will be a serious side effect.

 Note: Individuals who are hypersensitive to the active substance or to any ingredient in the formulation of Pfizer-BioNTech’s COVID-19 vaccine shouldn’t get it, and individuals with a history of significant allergic reactions to a vaccine, medicine, or food including a previous history of anaphylactoid reactions should consult their healthcare provider for the vaccine.

 - Moderna COVID-19 vaccine: Claiming an efficacy rate of near 95 percent.
 Need to store at low temperature.
 The vaccine triggers the body’s natural production of antibodies and stimulates immune cells to protect against COVID-19 disease and is authorized in individuals 18 years of age or older

-- Health Canada authorized the use of the vaccine in Canada on December 23, 2020
+- Health Canada with terms and conditions, authorized the use of the vaccine in Canada on December 23, 2020

 - Unites States of America: The U.S. Food and Drug Administration (FDA) issued Emergency Use Authorization (EUA) on December 18, 2020